 We observed evidence of slower C cycling, the presence of fossil C, and respiration of older C from the mixed sediment region to be higher than in the mafic and felsic regions.
-Despite similar SOC stocks, SPR and TPR were lowest in soils of the mixed sediment region, which also had the lowest bulk soil and respired $\Delta^{44}$ C of the three geochemical regions (Fig. 1, 2).
+Despite similar SOC stocks, SPR and TPR were lowest in soils of the mixed sediment region, which also had the lowest bulk soil and respired Δ^{14} C of the three geochemical regions (Fig. 1, 2).
 This is likely related to the presence of low quality fossil organic C sources, especially in subsoils (Table 1).
-Fossil organic C at our 625 sites is characterized by C:N ratios (Fig. 1a), largely depleted of nitrogen (Reichenbach et al., 2021 in review), leading to a lower SPR and TPR and decreased microbial activity due to its lower accessibility to decomposers and reduced suitability as a nutrient source (Kalks et al., 2020 in review).
-The presence of fossil organic C in the mixed sediment region (up to 52% of SOC stock in deeper subsoil) (Table 2), these soils also had a marked effect on SOC stocks in subsoils .
-Without the contribution from fossil organic C, SOC stocks in subsoils of the mixed sediment region-that would otherwise be similarly low to those of 630 the felsic region (Fig. 1c),- Consistent with this finding, a recent study shows that fossil organic C can largely contribute to SOC in subsoils (Kalks et al., 2021).
-While fossil organic C in our study region is of poor quality as indicated by depleted N and high C:N values (153.9 $\pm$ 68.5), our data shows that fossil organic C was microbially available (Fig. 2), leading to the respiration of $CO_2$ with comparably old C signatures.
-However, we were unable to quantitatively disentangle the slower biogenic C cycling from the contribution of fossil organic C using CO2.
-Thus, whether the presence of FOC and/or other 635 unfavorable chemical soil characteristics in the mixed sediment region contributed to a general slowing of C cycling remains unknown.
+Fossil organic C at our sites is characterized by C:N ratios (Fig. 1a), largely depleted of nitrogen (Reichenbach et al., 2021 in review), leading to a lower SPR and TPR and decreased microbial activity due to its lower accessibility to decomposers and reduced suitability as a nutrient source (Kalks et al., 2020 in review).
+The presence of fossil organic C in these soils also had a marked effect on SOC stocks in subsoils.
+Without the contribution from fossil organic C, SOC stocks in subsoils of the mixed sediment region would be similarly low to those of the felsic region (Fig. 1c).

 There was also evidence that this fossil organic C was microbially available, under certain environmental conditions.
-Fossil organic C content in soil generally decreased closer to topsoil (Table 1) while large amounts of fossil organic C are still present

-- 640 in subsoil (up to 52% of SOC stock in deeper subsoil).
+Fossil organic C content in soil generally decreased closer to topsoil (Table 1) while large amounts of fossil organic C are still present in subsoil (up to 52% of SOC stock in deeper subsoil).
 Furthermore, old C sources contributed considerably to heterotrophic respiration (Fig. 2a, b).
-Thus Nevertheless, we conclude that under the ideal conditions for microbial activity evoked by our experimental setup, similar to in situ topsoil conditions, microbial organisms can decompose these older, less accessible C sources (Hemingway et al., 2018).
-However, t f he fact that $\Delta^{14}$ C signatures in respired CO2 do not mirror the signature of their C sources in soil indicates that microorganisms do continue to discriminate against these older, poorer C sources if alternatives - 645 are available (Fig. 2) (Feng et al., 2017).
+Thus, we conclude that under the ideal conditions for microbial activity evoked by our experimental setup, similar to in situ topsoil conditions, microbial organisms can decompose these older, less accessible C sources (Hemingway et al., 2018).
+However, the fact that Δ^{14} C signatures in respired CO2 do not mirror the signature of their C sources in soil indicates that microorganisms do continue to discriminate against these older, poorer C sources if alternatives are available (Fig. 2).